kera-cudmore/earth-day-hackathon-2022/TESTING.md

 We used Lighthouse within the Chrome Developer Tools to test the performance, accessibility, best practices and SEO of the website.

+Overall, the lighthouse scores are very good, with one or two things that could be improved.
+A future implementation would be to convert all images to the webp format.

 ### Desktop Results

 * [Index Page](readme/testing/lighthouse/lighthouse-desktop-index.png)